Network Topology Optimization via Deep Reinforcement Learning: Appendix: One-step optimization pesudo codes

-Here we propose one-step optimization method by constructing new components as the benchmark algorithm to compare with A2C-GS.
+Here we propose one-step optimization method by constructing new components as the benchmark algorithm to compare with DRL-GS.
 It is useful in a small dataset while in a large topology network, it would suffer failure.
-The details of this algorithm are described as follows.
+The details of this algorithm are described as algorithm \ref{alg:onestep}.